 Hemp cigarettes are one of the latest CBD products gaining in popularity.
 Like tobacco cigarettes, they’re generally sold in packs of 20 and utilize similar filters.
 What’s inside them is just smokable hemp, made from either industrial hemp or high CBD strains.
 There are detectable amounts of THC in these cigarettes, but within the legal limit of 0.3%—a level too low for intoxication.
 However, be advised that smoking CBD cigarettes carry the same risk as using any full-spectrum CBD product: you may fail a drug test.

 If you’re not concerned about drug tests and you’re looking for a smokable alternative to tobacco cigarettes, these might work for you.
 They provide a similar experience, form-factor, and they can even produce a calming effect.
 But smoking anything exposes you to carcinogens and carbon monoxide.
 Hemp CBD cigarettes are not a “safe smoke.”
 On the other hand, there’s research to suggest that consuming CBD may help you quit smoking tobacco by reducing your cravings for nicotine.
-So, if you think smoking CBD can help you, check out some of the best quality hemp cigarettes on the market.
+If you think smoking CBD can help you, do yourself a favor and try some of the best quality hemp cigarettes on the market.

 Redwood Reserve CBD cigarettes are rolled with organically farmed hemp.
 Each Redwood Reserve cigarette has between 75-100 mg of CBD, which makes these cigarettes a good smoke as well as a solid source of cannabidiol.
 Packs contain 6 or 20 cigarettes.
 Cartons and even loosies are available too.